Video Game / Original War

-Action Bomb: The Arabs can put explosives in their vehicles or on their apemen.
-A favourite tactic of theirs puts an apeman into the driver's seat of a vehicle laden with bombs.
+- Action Bomb: The Arabs can put explosives in their vehicles or on their apemen.
+A favorite tactic of theirs puts an apeman into the driver's seat of a vehicle laden with bombs.

-The Aloner: Tim Gladstone, a scientist, who was the first time-traveller to arrive and spent a year alone.
+- The Aloner: Tim Gladstone, a scientist, who was the first time-traveler to arrive and spent a year alone.

 This is invoked in the campaign, where certain missions depend on you capturing a base from the enemy—or buying one from the Arabs—in order to obtain the necessary resources for an attack on the enemy's main base.

 - Everything Fades: Averted.
 Corpses remain where they fall, grass can regrow and explosions leave permanent craters.
 This is quite notable for a game from 2001.

 - Faction Calculus: Nominally, the Americans are Balanced, the Russians are Powerhouses, and the Arabs are Subversive.
 All three factions tend toward a subversive playstyle, however.